Amy Hael’s Viral Photograph Of ‘A Christmas Story’ Baby With BB Gun Has Stirred Up Controversy

 Indiana photographer Amy Hael is drawing lots of attention these days, most of it good, but some of it critical.
 The reason for the spotlight?
 A photograph she took that features a baby sleeping with a wooden replica of a BB gun.
-The photo is obviously intended to evoke memories of the classic holiday movie A Christmas Story with the baby dressed in a pink bunny costume and wearing eyeglasses with black rims like the lead character in the movie.
+The photo is obviously intended to evoke memories of the classic holiday movie, A Christmas Story, with the baby dressed in a pink bunny costume and wearing eyeglasses with black rims like the lead character in the movie.

 Near the baby sits a leg lamp that looks very much like the one included in one of the movie’s most popular scenes.
 Some took offense at the image, however, and expressed their discomfort with the pairing of a baby with a firearm.

 Hael posted the photo to the Facebook page for her photography company, Coffee Creek Studio, earlier this week.
 She included an announcement that only 49 days remained before Christmas and added a disclaimer the clarify that “Baby Ralphie” was not injured in any way as a result of the photo as the gun he’s shown holding is a wooden replica and not an actual gun.
 As reported by Fox News, however, the disclaimer did not go far enough for some who found it in bad taste.